 Do you enjoy working with children?
 Want to make a difference in the lives of America's youth?
 Then choose from one of the many education majors, minors and concentrations that Curry has to offer.

 The Curry College Education Department is actively seeking highly motivated and academically-minded students who are prepared to engage fully in this rigorous, fulfilling career aspiration.
-There is a consistent need for highly trained teachers in public and private schools from Pre-School through Grade 8 and in Special Education.
+There is a consistent need for highly trained teachers in public and private schools, as well as community educational settings from Pre-School through Grade 8 and in Special Education.

 As an education major, you can take advantage of frequent and varied field experiences and thorough and consistent advising to guide you towards your career goals.
 You will also acquire the experience necessary to work with children and families in a variety of educational institutions and agencies.